 The IBC-Br index of economic activity in Brazil rose by 0.66 percent from a month earlier in June of 2022, compared to a 0.11 percent drop in May and well above market expectations of a 0.25 percent increase.
 In the second quarter, activity increased 0.57 percent over the previous quarter, buoyed by a service sector recovery following the coronavirus-induced blow. source: Banco Central do Brasil

-Leading Economic Index in Brazil averaged 0.16 percent from 2003 until 2021, reaching an all time high of 5.33 percent in June of 2020 and a record low of -9.14 percent in April of 2020.
+Leading Economic Index in Brazil averaged 0.16 percent from 2003 until 2022, reaching an all time high of 5.06 percent in June of 2020 and a record low of -9.92 percent in April of 2020.
 This page provides the latest reported value for - Brazil Leading Economic Index - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Brazil IBC-Br Economic Activity Index - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+Brazil IBC-Br Economic Activity Index - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

 Leading Economic Index in Brazil is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Brazil IBC-Br Economic Activity Index is projected to trend around 0.80 percent in 2023 and 1.00 percent in 2024, according to our econometric models.